binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 #### MinGW {#tooling-setup-windows-tools-i-use-that-need-adding-to-windows-mingw}

-I tried installing this in July of 2015 and ran into troubles, detailed under the Hyperion section, looks like they have applied a fix now though.
+I tried installing this in July of 2015 and ran into troubles (detailed under the Hyperion section), looks like they have applied a fix now though.
 The following worked for me:

 1. First of all have a read of [http://www.mingw.org/wiki/Getting_Started](http://www.mingw.org/wiki/Getting_Started)
 2. Then downloaded and install MinGW from [http://sourceforge.net/projects/mingw/](http://sourceforge.net/projects/mingw/), we just need gcc selected